floneum/floneum-site/blog/en/structured_generation_visualized.md

 HtmlStructuredGenerationAcceleratedVisualization {}
 ```

+The format the LLM generates can influence generation quality significantly.
+Depending on what structures the model is trained on, it may perform much better generating HTML than describing HTML with a JSON object.

 ## Sampler Aware Structured Generation

 We are currently running the parser for every one of the 128,000 tokens every time we add a new token to the sequence.
 That wasn't an issue for REGEX where each new token is only a lookup away, but it can be slow for more complex parsers.